-Jamie’s worried.
-In her experience, throwing up from pain straight after sex is (thankfully) pretty damn unusual - so why does her little sister breezily chat about it like it’s a perfectly normal reaction?
+It’s 2010.
+Currently living far apart but still as close as ever, Jamie’s worried about Chlo.
+In her own experience, throwing up from pain straight after sex is (thankfully) pretty damn unusual.
+So why does her beloved younger sister breezily chat about it like it’s perfectly normal?

-Baby Box is a frank and darkly comic exploration of the wonderfully dysfunctional relationship between siblings, complete with all the ins and outs that come with having a vagina.
+Baby Box is a heartwarming and comic exploration of the wonderfully dysfunctional relationship between siblings.

 This heart-warming and darkly humorous new play focusses around two sisters, Chloe and Jamie, and their experiences surrounding endometriosis - a medical condition affecting 1 of 10 women in the world, where cells similar to those lining the womb occur outside of the uterus yet keep their behaviour of shedding and bleeding.